Robert G. Ingersoll (1833-1899); orator, attorney, politician

 Humility is accepting others without question or favour.

-Adesoji JE. over 1 year ago from Nigeria
+Adesoji JE. almost 2 years ago from Nigeria

-ejaz shahid over 1 year ago from islamabad pakistan
+ejaz shahid almost 2 years ago from islamabad pakistan

 I love this site!
 I can stay on it the whole night.